JohanCodinha/JohanCodinha.github.io/_posts/2016-03-16-Day2@GeneralAssembly.md

 - Other JS ~~quirks~~ features...

 **:shell: Quote of the day :**
-> "JavaScript try to help you, in a sloppy way."
+> JavaScript try to help you, in a sloppy way.
 DT